bldavies/bldavies.com/content/_index.md

 I'm an economics PhD student at [Stanford University](https://economics.stanford.edu), interested in theoretical and empirical models of how people interact.

-Before starting my PhD I was a research analyst at [Motu](https://motu.nz), where I worked with [Adam Jaffe](https://www.motu.nz/about-us/people/adam-jaffe/) and [Dave Maré](https://www.motu.nz/about-us/people/dave-mare/) on a range of projects combining economics with network science.
+I grew up in New Zealand, earning my BSc(Hons) in economics and mathematics from the [University of Canterbury](https://www.canterbury.ac.nz).
-I joined Motu after completing a BSc(Hons) in economics and mathematics at the University of Canterbury.
+I worked as a research analyst at [Motu](https://motu.nz) before starting my PhD.

 I enjoy running, playing guitar, and [blogging](/blog/) about methods and ideas I find interesting.
 Some of my favorite blog posts include: